 Labor Day Weekend Bike and Run

 Labor Day Bike & Run – Over 20 years of The Fall Century 102 Mile Ride

 .
 This ride was chosen as a “Top-Ten Century” bike ride by Bicycling Magazine (June 2012) for its “Jaw-Dropping Vistas.
 The Tioga Pass Run

 which is 3,200 feet of elevation gain over a 12.4-mile-long course along the shoulder of one of the most scenic highways in the country.
 Proceeds from the run benefit the Mono Lake Committee.

 The 11th Annual Ghosts of Sagebrush Tour

-- Experience 19th Century in the Mono Basin with a dinner and “visit” from John Muir on Friday August 22nd, 2014.
-Then on Saturday August 23rd, 2014 enjoy a tour of historic sites with historians, several authors, and local old-timers speaking about the 19th Century history topics for this area including two actor portrayals of John Muir and the young Mark Twain (Samuel Clemens back then) who both visited Mono Lake in the 19th Century; Muir is our Friday evening dinner speaker and Twain will show up during our lunch stop at a historic homestead site during the Saturday tour.”
+– Experience 19th Century in the Mono Basin with a dinner and “visit” from John Muir and enjoy a tour of historic sites with historians, several authors, and local old-timers speaking about the 19th Century history topics for this area including two actor portrayals of John Muir and the young Mark Twain (Samuel Clemens back then) who both visited Mono Lake in the 19th Century; Muir is our Friday evening dinner speaker and Twain will show up during our lunch stop at a historic homestead site during the Saturday tour.”
 David Carle, President, Mono Basin Historical Society.